vipulnaik/diet-exercise-health/notes/2020-coronavirus-activity-tracker.md

 Between 7:30 PM and 8 PM, I went to Bangkok Thai Cuisine and ordered a yellow curry with tofu.
 The waitress was a different female one from the usual.

+## Friday June 19

+### Morning visit to Walgreens

+Shortly after 10 AM, I entered the Walgreens on Gilman Street.
+I checked out and paid by card at 10:11 AM.